Internet Research for Science Fair Projects and Other School Subjects.

-Wikipedia is a free-content encyclopedia, written collaboratively by people from around the world in 10 different languages.
+Wikipedia is a free-content encyclopedia, written collaboratively by people from around the world.
 Here you can endlessly explore the fine details of just about any subject you are interested in.
 You can even volunteer to submit content that you have an expertise with.
 Relevant entries are crossed linked and organized so that your research can be as thorough as you want it to be.

 The Internet Public Library (IPL)